telerik/winforms-docs/knowledge-base/grid-format-group-key.md

 ---
-title: Format the group key of a DateTime valuer in RadGridView
+title: Format the group key of a DateTime value in RadGridView
 description:  Format the group key of a DateTime valuer in RadGridView
 type: how-to
 page_title: How to format the group key of a DateTime valuer in RadGridView
-slug: pivotgrid-changing-default-aggregate-function
+slug: grid-format-group-key
 position: 30
 tags: radgridview, grouping, key, datetime
 res_type: kb